 There’s a pattern to them that forms clusters I call galaxies and I named all of them.
 I named a couple hundred stars too and it amazed me how many I could remember or even think of unique names for.
 The only control I had was a mild ability to defocus my eyes and the star field became three dimensional giving it depth so it closely resembled looking up at the universe.

-There are 230,400 visible stars in my very confined universe.
-Now that’s gone and the world is a blur of grey fuzziness when my eyes are open and they’re cleaning them and putting the salve in they use now, but it goes dark when they shut them.
+There were 230,400 visible stars in my very confined universe.
+Now that’s gone and the world is a blur of grey fuzziness when my eyes are open.
+They flush them to clean then put the salve in they use now.
+It goes dark when they shut them.